HasData/find-urls-from-any-domain/README.md

 Each script is focused on a specific use case.
 No frameworks.
 Just clean and minimal examples to get things done.

 ## Scraping & Crawling Examples
+Read full article about [scraping URLs from any website](https://hasdata.com/blog/find-all-urls-on-a-domain).

 ### Sitemap Scraping (Requests)